iqhater/get-youtube-thumbnail/README.md

 </div>
 <hr>

-By default, get_youtube_thumbnail gets a max resolution image, if image has been not found, get_youtube_thumbnail try to getting a high resolution image.
+By default, get-youtube-thumbnail gets a max resolution image, if image has been not found, get-youtube-thumbnail try to getting a high resolution image.

 ## How To Install

-There are 2 ways to install "get_youtube_thumbnail".
+There are 2 ways to install "get-youtube-thumbnail".
 First way is simply to download ready build for your OS and the second way if you have installed golang on your system use "go get" then make build from source

 - Download ready binary for your OS: